 K. When allegations of sexual or other types of harassment are made against an employee, the employee shall not have access to data that would identify the complainant or other witnesses if the school district determines that the employee’s access to that data would:

 - threaten the personal safety of the complainant or a witness; or

 - subject the complainant or witness to harassment.

 If a disciplinary proceeding is initiated against the employee, data on the complainant or witness shall be available to the employee as may be necessary for the employee to prepare for the proceeding.

-K. The school district shall make any report to the board of teaching or the state board of education as required by Minn.
+L. The school district shall make any report to the Minnesota Professional Educator Licensing and Standards Board or the state board of education as required by Minn.
 Stat. § 122A.20, Subd.
 2, and shall, upon written request from the licensing board having jurisdiction over a teacher’s license, provide the licensing board with information about the teacher from the school district’s files, any termination or disciplinary proceeding, and settlement or compromise, or any investigative file in accordance with Minn.
 Stat. § 122A.20, Subd.
 2.

 VI.
 MULTIPLE CLASSIFICATIONS

 If data on individuals are classified as both private and confidential by Minn.
 Stat.
 Ch.
 13, or any other state or federal law, the data are private.